jazzi/jazzi.github.io/_posts/2023-04-23-install-homebrew-on-macbook-air-m1.md

 > curl: (7) Failed to connect to raw.githubusercontent.com port 443: Connection refused

-In short this url is blocked, the way to solve it is use resource within the wall, so excute the following script instead:
+In short this url is blocked, the way to solve it is using resource within the wall, so excute the following script instead:

 `/bin/zsh -c "$(curl -fsSL https://gitee.com/cunkai/HomebrewCN/raw/master/Homebrew.sh)"`